 Is the calcium score screening heart scan covered by insurance?

 Because this CT scan is a screening examination, it is not currently covered under most insurance companies and Medicare.
 Therefore, the patient is responsible for all involved costs at the time of the exam.
-The examination cost is $340.00 and includes all lab, technical, medical and professional interpretation charges.

 For more information about the calcium-score screening heart scan at Cleveland Clinic or to schedule your exam, please call 800.223.2273, extension 57050.